likecyber/php-curl-wrapper/README.md

 // Reinitialize using option from another Curl object as Initialize Default.
 $new_curl->init($curl);

+// Reinitialize using current option from itself as Initialize Default.
+$curl->init(true);
 ```

 ## Set an option to Curl Handle